maegul/ResChapter/our-first-web-page.md

 ### Start Javascripting

 To write javascript, we need to set up another pair of `<script>` tags.
 This time, not in the `<head>` section, but in the `<body>` section.
 In fact, put them at the very bottom of the body section so that they will always be last.
+This is so that the javascript will know about all the HTML that we have defined before it.

 ```HTML
 ...